Chesapeake High School (Pasadena, Maryland)

-Chesapeake Senior High School (CHS) is one of two high schools in Maryland by that name.
-The other is the Chesapeake High School of Baltimore County.
-It is one of two public high schools in Pasadena, the other being Northeast High School, Chesapeake's rival school.
-Chesapeake opened in 1976 due to overcrowding at Northeast.
-It serves students in grades 9–12.
-The school serves the local feeder system, encompassing Chesapeake Bay Middle School and the respective five elementary schools that feed into it.
+Chesapeake High School (CHS) is a public high school in Pasadena, Maryland.
+It is one of two public high schools in Pasadena, the other being Northeast High School.

+The school serves grades 9–12 in the local feeder system, encompassing Chesapeake Bay Middle School and the respective five elementary schools that feed into it.
 The school has two floors and includes a football field, several soccer and other athletic fields, and a variety of gymnasiums, including a smaller dance studio.